 Bradford City Football Club seeks to offer a range of opportunities to watch their matches.
 Ticketing arrangements for Bradford City FC matches are as follows.

-* The ticket office will be open from 9am until 5pm each weekday, plus Saturdays from 9am until kick off when the First Team has a 3pm kick-off at home and until 12 noon when the First Team is away.
-Additional opening hours or changes to opening hours on Public Holidays, etc will be publicised on the Club’s website
+• The ticket office will be open from 9am until 5pm each weekday, plus Saturdays from 9am until half-time when the First Team has a home game and Saturday 9am until 12 noon when the First Team is playing an away game.
+Additional opening hours or changes to opening hours, including Public Holiday opening hours, etc will be publicised on the Club’s website

-* Ticket prices for Cup competitions will be at the discretion of the Club and subject to agreement with opposing Club.
+• Ticket prices for Cup competitions will be at the discretion of the Club and subject to agreement with the opposing Club.
 Tickets are usually allocated on a priority basis with season-ticket holders being given an option to buy tickets before they go on general sale.

-* The Club abides by the Football League and Football Association rules governing the allocation of tickets to visiting clubs and it reserves the right to re-locate supporters to alternative seating in order to comply with safety requirements or the rules of the Football League or Football Association
+• The Club abides by the English Football League and Football Association rules governing the allocation of tickets to visiting clubs and it reserves the right to re-locate supporters to alternative seating in order to comply with safety requirements or the rules of the Football League or Football Association

-* Tickets for Bradford City away matches, when available, are reserved for holders of an Away match priority card (who must be season ticket or flexi-card holders) then season ticket holders and flexi-card holders who will be served on a first come, first served basis.
-Any remaining tickets will be place on general sale on dates and times publicised on the Club’s website.
+• Tickets for Bradford City away matches, when available, are reserved for holders of an Away match priority card (who must be season ticket or flexi-card holders) then season ticket holders and flexi-card holders who will be served on a first come, first served basis.
+Any remaining tickets will be placed on sale to members or supporters that have a purchasing history on dates and times publicised on the Club’s website.

 Bradford City Football seeks to offer merchandise at a broad range of prices and to suit all ages.
 With regard to merchandising the Club or its franchisee will:

-* Ensure that the expiry date of any replica kit is displayed in the Club’s for at least 3 months in advance of the expiry date
+• Ensure that the expiry date of any replica kit is displayed in the Club’s shop for at least 3 months in advance of the expiry date